ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 {: #vpc-transit-asymmetric}
 {: step}

-This diagram shows the successful routes in green.
+This step will identify and fix an asymmetric routing issues.
+The diagram below shows the successful routes in green.
 Notice the arrow in both directions.
-One of the unsucessful routes is shows an initial route in blue and an unsuccessful return route in red:
+One of the unsuccessful routes has an initial route in blue and an unsuccessful return route in red:

 ![vpc-transit-asymmetric](images/vpc-transit-hidden/vpc-transit-asymmetric.svg){: class="center"}
 {: style="text-align: center;"}